 What our beta testing journey with ElliQ has taught us, and continues to show us, is that our lonely older adult participants want something – anything – to converse and interact with when times get tough at home, and digital companion technology can certainly help fill the void, and provide them with that much-needed sense of acknowledgement and connection.
 So while ElliQ is by no means perfect, she certainly can help provide users with a means of comfort and companionship, and we’re proud to be working on a product with such encouraging potential.

-If you or a loved one is interested in enjoying ElliQ's company, we welcome you to joining our expanding Insiders program.
+If you or a loved one is interested in enjoying ElliQ's company, we welcome you to joining our newly-launched Care Program.
 You can sign up today by filling out your details at the bottom of this page.